Gallus Anonymus: Origin

 Before World War II, French historian Pierre David advanced a theory that Gallus might have been a Hungarian monk from Saint Giles' Monastery in Somogyvár who accompanied Boleslaus in his return from Hungary to Poland.
 This theory enjoys little support.

 Another theory has been gaining ground in Poland.
 Professors Danuta Borawska and Tomasz Jasiński of Poznań University have presented a case for a Venetian origin.
 It has been argued that Gallus may have been a monk from St. Giles' Monastery at the Lido, Venice, Italy, and Professor Plezia has subsequently concurred.

 The Venetian theory was first broached in 1904 by Polish historian Tadeusz Wojciechowski.
 In 1965 it was proposed again by Borawska but did not win acceptance.
 In recent years, however, it has been revisited and has now gained positive reviews from several Polish medievalists.
 It has been supported by Professors Janusz Bieniak, Roman Michałowski and Wojciech Fałkowski.
 Fałkowski has noted that the two theories—French and Italian—may be less mutually exclusive than some think, as Gallus might have been born in Italy, been a monk at the Lido, and have later traveled to France and Hungary.

 According to Tomasz Jasiński, who in 2008 published a book on Gallus, the chronicler came to Poland over the Via Egnatia across the Slavic-speaking countries of "Epirus, Thrace, Dalmatia, Croatia, Istria."
 When Jasiński compared the Chronicle with the Transfer of St. Nicholas, he found over 100 similarities.
 Jasiński has concluded that Gallus, like many Venetian clergymen of the time, had a native knowledge of both Italian and Slavic languages.

 However, Paul W. Knoll and Frank Schaer regard the Venetian suggestion as "too weak to be considered seriously."
 In Poland, medievalist Professor Jacek Banaszkiewicz supports a French over an Italian origin for Gallus Anonymus.

 Influence

-The anonymous author of the Gesta influenced the subsequent course of Poland's history, in that his version of early Polish history held the ruler's authority to be inferior to that of God, as expressed by the voice of the people (as in the Latin proverb, "Vox populi, vox Dei").
+The anonymous author of the Gesta influenced the subsequent course of Poland's history, in that his version of early Polish history held the ruler's authority to be inferior to that of God, a principle expressed by the voice of the people (as in the Latin proverb, "Vox populi, vox Dei").

 This concept reinforced Poles' electoral traditions and their tendency to disobey and question authority.
 Via the Chronicles of Wincenty Kadłubek and the Sermons of Stanisław of Skarbimierz, it contributed to the development of the unique "Golden Liberty" that would characterize the Polish–Lithuanian Commonwealth, whose kings were elected and were obliged to obey the Sejm (parliament).